-For me, the season only really starts with the 1st of May, make sure to visit the celebrations in Arles where the Fête des Gardians takes over the city.
+On the 1st of May, make sure to visit the celebrations in Arles where the Fête des Gardians takes over the city.
 Worth a visit!
 You may even see the queen of les Arlesiennes.

 This is the month of public holidays in France.
 Make sure to be aware of store closings.
 I would just give up on getting anything official done this month.
 Beware of “faire le pont” where everyone combines a public holiday with a weekend- even if the holiday is in the middle of the week!